-There is a standard non-taxable income allowance which is applied to employees or selfemployed persons who do not receive old-age or disability pensions.
+There is a standard non-taxable income allowance which is applied to employees or self-employed persons who do not receive old-age or disability pensions.
 Persons who receive pensions are eligible for a higher non-taxable minimum income allowance.
-In 2015 non-taxable allowance was flat amount, irrespective of the income level.
-As of 2016, the tax allowance is differentiated with respect to the level of income - the higher the income, the lower the allowance.
+The tax allowance is differentiated with respect to the level of income - the higher the income, the lower the allowance.
 The law stipulates that in 2016 and 2017 during a calendar year all individuals are taxed, assuming they are eligible for the minimum possible tax allowance.
 Individuals receiving low income and eligible for a higher allowance can apply for a tax refund at the beginning of the next calendar year by filling in an income declaration.
 In EUROMOD we assume that everyone eligible for a higher allowance claims the tax refund.

-In 2018, the non-taxable allowance is forecasted using information on the taxpayer's previous earnings.
-Thus, non-taxable allowance for the period from January 1, 2018 to July 31, 2018 is determined by the taxpayer's earnings in the period October 1, 2016 - September 30, 2017.
-The non-taxable allowance for the period August 1, 2018 - December 31, 2018 is determined by the taxpayer's earnings in the period December 1, 2017 - May 31, 2018.
+In 2018-2019, the non-taxable allowance is forecasted using information on the taxpayer's previous earnings.
+Thus, non-taxable allowance for the period from January 1, 2019 to July 31, 2019 is determined by the taxpayer's earnings in the period October 1, 2017 - September 30, 2018.
+The non-taxable allowance for the period August 1, 2019 - December 31, 2019 is determined by the taxpayer's earnings in the period December 1, 2018 - May 31, 2019.
 Any overpaid (underpaid) tax amount can be recovered (reimbursed to state budget) at the beginning of the next calendar year by filling in an income declaration.
 In EUROMOD we assume that everyone claims the tax refund.